Secure online checkout

 Soil structure is the arrangement of soil particles (sand, silt, clay and organic matter) into granules, crumbs or blocks.
 It is the shape that the soil takes based on its physical, chemical and biological properties.
 Soil structure is often confused with soil texture, both of which affect the soil’s drainage and aeration capabilities.

-Well-structured soils, as in the image above, are usually crumbly and friable and have plenty of pore space to allow water and air movement and healthy root development.
+Well-structured soils, as in the first image shown, are usually crumbly and friable and have plenty of pore space to allow water and air movement and healthy root development.

-The image below on the right shows a poorly structured, cloddy soil, which will be difficult to work.
+The second image shown shows a poorly structured, cloddy soil, which will be difficult to work with.
+This soil needs significant improvement to make it suitable for planting.

 Why is structure important?